Threat Hunting with Microsoft Defender XDR (including Defender for Endpoint): Investigating Tor Browser Activity

 Investigation Objective

-Identify whether the Tor Browser was installed or used on the endpoint and determine:
+Identify whether the Tor Browser was downloaded, executed, and used on the endpoint and determine:

 - When Tor was downloaded